Healthedata1/USCDI5-Sandbox/input/pagecontent/subscription.md

 To dynamically request notifications for US Core resource updates (and other topics the Server supports), Clients RESTfully POST a Subscription resource with the Server.
 The Subscription resource **SHALL** conform to the [R4/B Topic-Based Subscription Profile].

 <div class="bg-info" markdown="1">
-Subscriptions need not be created dynamically by the Client.
-It's also possible for the Server to configure subscriptions for clients, in other words, create subscriptions administratively.
-However, these implementation details are out of scope for this guide.
+Servers *MAY* create subscriptions "administratively", in other words, configure subscriptions for clients.
+However, this guide does not provide any guidance for how this is done.
 </div>

 ##### Channel Types